mellonriddle/Tic-Tac-Toe-with-Turtle-GUI/README.md

 # Tic-Tac-Toe-with-Turtle-GUI

-Tic Tac Toe game for 2 players with Turtle.
+Tic Tac Toe game with Turtle for 2 players.

 You can play by clicking on the zones on the 9-split window.